Fermionic tensor network contraction for arbitrary geometries: Fermionic tensor network computation

 The global ordering of tensors may seem to be a separate concept from the graph structure of the TN.
 However, it is, in fact, simply related.
 The integer ordering can be used to define an arrow annotation of the bonds of the tensor network such that the bonds form a directed acyclic graph (DAG) (see Fig.~\ref{fig:ftndag}a).
 In the DAG, every bond arrow is consistent with the relative ordering of the index positions between two tensors, i.e., it connects a tensor that is earlier in the positional order with a tensor that is later in the positional order.
 Working with global positions is thus equivalent to working with a DAG.

 In this DAG picture, we can also visualize what happens when one changes the global ordering.
 When moving tensors past each other to construct a new global order, one needs to construct a new DAG corresponding to the new order (see sequence in Fig.~\ref{fig:ftndag}a).
-In general, this requires the reversal of multiple arrows in the original DAG, and these reversals correspond to the bond parity tensors that appear in the algebraic discussion.
+In general, this requires the reversal of multiple arrows in the original DAG, and these reversals correspond to the bond parity tensors that are discussed in Sec.~\ref{sec:fermionicten}.